Esterni/pyracing/docs/functions.md

 While some of these endpoints reveal data that can't be found anywhere else, others will return such little information that you might wonder why they exist at all. **Our primary goal is to provide accessibility to the data, not make sense of it..**

 !!!
 Warning Error
-    We do not currently offer error handling in the event of an invalid input.
+    We do not currently offer error handling in the event of an invalid *input*.
+Data returned from iRacing is mapped into objects based on the specific dictionary key values that they give us.
+When a reponse is an empty dictionary (due to an invalid input to iRacing) you will recieve an error.
+We plan to modify this to return a None object with a warning instead so that the program won't crash.

 ## Driver Data
 Data returned from these methods require a driver (cust_id) to be included in the query parameters.
 A good example is `event_results()`.
 It can return all kinds of different race results, but only results that are related to a driver in question.
 For all results of a series, go to [series_race_results()](#series_race_results)